CSSAuditors/audit/site/reports/premier-league-2021-02.md

       - description: >-
           Burnley's and Chelsea's sites do not load any external CSS file.
 The Premier League's site loads more than 2MB of External CSS.
 Four other sites load more than 1MB of External CSS.

-          Everton's, Leicester's and Newcastle's sites don't use the `<style>` tag.
+          Everton's, Leicester's, and Newcastle's sites don't use the `<style>` tag.
 Chelsea's site loads more than 900KB, and three other sites load more than 200KB.

           Regarding the inline `style` attribute, all sites load less than 8KB of CSS code.
 Six sites load less than 1KB, and the lowest CSS code that comes from the inline `style` attribute is loaded on Everton's site.
 Three sites load more than 6KB, where Aston Villa's site loads the most, more than 7KB.
       - description: >-